savekirk/miquelbeltran.github.io/_posts/2017-04-01-nebenan-de.markdown

 Starting May 2016 I worked on the Android application for [Nebenan.de](http://nebenan.de).

-Nebenan is an online platform that connects neighbours within the same neighbourhood, and it's main focus is the German market.
+Nebenan is an online platform that connects neighbours within the same neighbourhood, and it's main focus is the European market.

 The Android stack includes:

 - Kotlin
-- RxJava version 1
+- RxJava version 2
 - Retrofit with RxJava and GSON
 - Dagger 2 for dependency injection
-- Realm as database provider
+- Architecture Components with Room, ViewModel and LiveData
 - Espresso integration tests
-- Mockito for unit testing
 - JUnit unit tests

 The application follows a clean architecure separating the data sources, business model and the UI implementation.
-As well we follow MVP for the UI implementation.

 <a href='https://play.google.com/store/apps/details?id=de.nebenan.app&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="240" /></a>